 finely chopped fresh chives

-Whisk all the ingredients together in a small bowl until emulsified and well-combined; set aside.
+Whisk all the ingredients together in a large bowl until emulsified and well-combined; set aside.

-Place the drained pasta, bacon, tomatoes, spinach, and chives in a large bowl.
-Pour in the dressing and toss to coat.
+Add the drained pasta, bacon, tomatoes, spinach, and chives to the dressing.
+Toss to coat.
 Cover and refrigerate for at least 30 minutes before serving.